Ellpeck/ObsidianCustomFrames/README.md

 # Obsidian Custom Frames
 An Obsidian plugin that turns web apps into panes using iframes with custom styling.
-Also comes with presets for Google Keep and more.
+Also comes with presets for Google Keep, Todoist and more.

-⚠️⚠️⚠️ **For header-heavy sites like Google Keep to work, this plugin requires Obsidian 0.14.3.** ⚠️⚠️⚠️
+⚠️⚠️⚠️ **For header-heavy sites like Google Keep and Todoist to work, this plugin requires Obsidian 0.14.3.** ⚠️⚠️⚠️

 ![A screenshot of the plugin in action](https://raw.githubusercontent.com/Ellpeck/ObsidianCustomFrames/master/screenshot.png)